MicrosoftDocs/sql-docs/docs/big-data-cluster/encryption-at-rest-concepts-and-configuration.md

   * Secure management and storage of keys and certificates used for encryption at rest.
   * Hadoop KMS compatibility.
 KMS acts as the key management service for HDFS component on Big Data Clusters.
-  * SQL Server transparent data encryption (TDE) certificate management.
+  * SQL Server Transparent Data Encryption (TDE) certificate management.

 * System-managed keys